Should you buy a tenanted property as a buy-to-let investor?

 There are lots of benefits to having tenants already living in a property that you want to buy as a rental investment.
 For a start, it avoids having a void period between the completion of your purchase and the first rental contract.
 Instead, you have an immediate return on your investment with the rental payments made by the existing tenants.

 You also save time and money that would otherwise be spent advertising for new tenants.
-Tenanted properties are also often sold for cheaper prices than those with vacant possession so you may also save on the purchase price.
+Tenanted properties are often sold for cheaper prices than those with vacant possession.
+This means you may also save on the purchase price.

 You don’t need to spend time on viewings or worry about getting the property up to scratch and possibly buying furniture before any tenants move in.
 As the tenants are already living in the property with an established tenancy agreement, these matters have already been dealt with.
-This also applies to compliance issues, such as fire safety and furniture regulations, a gas safety certificate, an Energy Performance Certificate (EPC) and an HMO licence, if applicable.
+This also applies to compliance issues.
+For example, fire safety and furniture regulations, a gas safety certificate, an Energy Performance Certificate (EPC) and an HMO licence, if applicable.

 Aside from any practical issues that normally have to be dealt with for rental properties, having tenants who are already settled in the property can make your job as a landlord easier.
-The handover of the tenancy between you and the previous owner should be straightforward, such as the tenancy agreement and deposit.
+The handover of the tenancy between you and the previous owner should be straightforward.
+For example, dealing with the tenancy agreement and deposit.
 Any maintenance issues with the property should already have been dealt with.
 If a letting agent already looks after the management of the property, the tenants will already have a relationship with them.

 Try to meet the tenants before your purchase completes.
 This not only gives you a chance to get to know each other but you can also find out if there are any issues that you were previously unaware of.